Sotatek-PhucTa/wombat/README.md

 ## Licensing

-The primary license for Wombat Exchange V2 Core is the Business Source License 1.1 (BUSL-1.1), see [LICENSE](/LICENSE)
+The primary license for Wombat V1 Core is the Business Source License 1.1 (BUSL-1.1), see [LICENSE](/LICENSE)

 ### Exceptions